bastos/ohai-android/README.md

 Edit local.properties to point to your SDK.
 If you're not targeting Android 2.1, you might need to edit default.properties too.

-Then you should be set to do "ant release".
+Then you should be set to do "ant debug", and an apk file should be generated in the bin/ directory.